-Open Data training is once again available to Public Sector employees.
+New dates for Open Data training have been announced for early 2023 and are available to Public Sector employees.
 Your organisation can book individual or group training courses via the Training Framework organised by the Open Data Unit in cooperation with the Office of Government Procurement (OGP).
-Access further information and your NASF here.
-More detail on the courses are available here.
+Access further information and your NASF HERE.
+More details on the courses are available HERE.

 The event was opened by Assistant Secretary Marianne Cassidy (Public Service Reform and Delivery, Dept. Public Expenditure and Reform), followed by a series of national and international speakers that have developed Open Data initiatives in the area of sport and recreation linked to health and wellbeing.